benoitpetit/goctiondoc/docs/guide/README.md

 Welcome to the Goction guide!
 This comprehensive documentation will help you get started with Goction and master its features.

-Goction is a powerful, lightweight framework designed to create, manage, and execute custom actions (called "goctions") via an HTTP API or CLI.
+Goction is a powerful, lightweight tool designed for creating, managing, and executing custom actions (called "goctions") via an HTTP API or CLI.
+It provides a flexible platform for automating tasks and integrating custom actions into your workflows.

 ## Key Features